Declaration of Major Form - Online Request -- You MUST log into Google docs with your NinerNet account. You should get this login screen:

 10. I've heard about a "grade replacement policy".
 What is that?

 Beginning for the fall of 2007, UNC Charlotte has implemented a new grade replacement policy.
 It reads: “Undergraduate students may replace up to two (2) courses (maximum of 8 hours) for grade replacement.
 Both grades will be reflected on transcript.
 However, the higher of the two grades will be used in calculation of the GPA.”
 This policy may ONLY be applied to courses taken during or after the fall semester of 2007.
-In order to use this policy, students must file a completed “Grade Replacement Form” with the Registrar’s Office by the last day to drop a course with no record in the semester or summer session in which the course is to be repeated.
+In order to use this policy, students must file a completed “Grade Replacement Form” online by the last day to drop a course with no record in the semester or summer session in which the course is to be repeated.
 A repeated course may not be selected retroactively to use this grade replacement policy.
 Once a student has filed a grade replacement form for a course, that choice cannot be revoked due to withdrawing from the class or from the University.
 [Medical or special circumstances may be reviewed on a case-by-case basis.]
 The original course grade will be the grade of record for the course and not the W. Any such withdrawal still consumes one of the two course substitutions permitted under this policy.

 Registration for Classes and Restricted Courses